 When it comes to jobs, the choice in this election is not between putting up a wall around America or standing by and doing nothing.
 The truth is, we won't be able to bring back every job that we've lost, but that doesn't mean we should follow John McCain's plan to keep giving tax breaks to corporations that send American jobs overseas and promoting unfair trade agreements.
-I will end those breaks as President, and I will give American businesses a \$3,000 tax credit for every job they create right here in the United States of America.
-I'll eliminate capital gains taxes for small businesses and start-up companies that are the engine of job creation in this country.
-We'll create two million new jobs by rebuilding our crumbling roads, and bridges, and schools, and by laying broadband lines to reach every corner of the country.
-And I will invest \$15 billion a year in renewable sources of energy to create five million new energy jobs over the next decade - jobs that pay well and can't be outsourced; jobs building solar panels and wind turbines and a new electricity grid; jobs that will help us eliminate the oil we import from the Middle East in ten years and help save the planet in the bargain.
-That's how America can lead again.
+I will end those breaks as President, and give them to companies that create jobs here in the United States of America.
+We'll create two million new jobs by rebuilding our crumbling roads, and bridges, and schools.
+And I will invest \$15 billion a year in renewable sources of energy to create five million new energy jobs over the next decade jobs that pay well and can't be outsourced.

 When it comes to health care, we don't have to choose between a government-run health care system and the unaffordable one we have now.
 If you already have health insurance, the only thing that will change under my plan is that we will lower premiums.
 If you don't have health insurance you'll be able to get the same kind of health insurance that Members of Congress get for themselves.
 And as someone who watched his own mother spend the final months of her life arguing with insurance companies because they claimed her cancer was a pre-existing condition and didn't want to pay for treatment, I will stop insurance companies from discriminating against those who are sick and need care most.
+That's the change we need.
+That's why I'm running for President of the United States.

 When it comes to giving every child a world-class education, the choice is not between more money and more reform - because our schools need both.
-As President, I will invest in early childhood education, recruit an army of new teachers, pay them more, and give them more support.
+As President, I will recruit an army of new teachers, pay them more, and give them more support.
 But I will also demand higher standards and more accountability from our teachers and our schools.
 And I will make a deal with every American who has the drive and the will but not the money to go to college: if you commit to serving your community or your country, we will make sure you can afford your tuition.

 And when it comes to keeping this country safe, we don't have to choose between retreating from the world and fighting a war without end in Iraq.
 It's time to stop spending \$10 billion a month in Iraq while the Iraqi government sits on a huge surplus.
-As President, I will end this war by asking the Iraqi government to step up, and I will finally finish the fight against bin Laden and the al Qaeda terrorists who attacked us on 9/11.
+As President, I will end this war.
+I will ask the Iraqi government to step up for their future, and I will finally finish the fight against bin Laden and the al Qaeda terrorists who attacked us on 9/11.
 I will never hesitate to defend this nation.
-From day one of this campaign, I have made clear that we will increase our ground troops and our investments in the finest fighting force the world has ever known.
-Watching our Soldiers, Sailors, Airmen and Marines fight in Iraq and Afghanistan has only deepened my commitment to invest in 21st century technologies so that our men and women have the best training and equipment when they deploy into combat and the care and benefits they have earned when they come home.
+And I will make sure our servicemen and women have the best training and equipment when they deploy into combat, and the care and benefits they have earned when they come home.
+That's what we owe our veterans.
+That's what I'll do as President.